winterdharma/DharmaPearls/01_agama/samyukta/index.md

 # The Related Discourses
 #### (Skt.
 Saṃyukta Āgama; Ch. <span class="ch">雜阿含經</span>)

 *The Related Discourses* was translated to Chinese by Guṇabhadra and Baoyun sometime between 435-443 CE.
-The text as it has survived in the *Taisho Daizokyo* consists of 1,362 individually numbered sutras and spans 50 fascicles and 373 pages of Chinese.
+The text as it has survived in the *Taisho Daizokyo* consists of 1,362 individually numbered sūtras that span fifty fascicles and 373 pages of Classical Chinese.

-The divisions and groups of sutras listed below are based on the reconstruction by Chinese scholar and Dharma teacher Ven.
-Yinshun, which corrected the problem of the *Taisho* text’s jumbled fascicles and incomplete numbering of sutras.
+The divisions and groups of sūtras listed below are based on the reconstruction by Chinese scholar and Dharma teacher Ven.
+Yinshun, which corrected the problem of the *Taisho* edition’s jumbled fascicles and incomplete numbering of sūtras.

 Currently, about 15% of the *Related Discourses* has been translated to English when we combine the work of multiple translators including Anālayo, Pierquet, Choong, and Patton.
-The numbers in () after each group’s title lists the number of sutras available in English and the total number of sutras in Yinshun’s reconstruction.
+The numbers in () after each group’s title lists the number of sūtras available in English against the total number of sūtras counted in Yinshun’s reconstruction.

 ---